Houdini 21.0 Nodes Geometry nodes

 Random

 Randomly selects a clip to transition to from the current clip, based on the transition graph.
-This process will occur continuously unless a clip is reached that cannot transition to any other clips.
+This process occurs continuously unless a clip is reached that cannot transition to any other clips.
 This can be useful for easily previewing a large number of transitions.

 Clip Sequence